 Immunology and Allergy

-Starship Paediatric Immunology and Allergy provides both inpatient and outpatient services for two main groups of patients:
+The Starship Paediatric Immunology and Allergy Service is a tertiary referral service that provides inpatient and outpatient services for children with allergies and disorders of the immune system.

-- children with primary immune deficiency disorders where the immune system does not function properly.
-Many of these children will have multiple hospital admissions and they will also be seen in outpatients.
-Some will require ongoing immunoglobulin replacement therapy.
+- The immune system provides defence against many types of infections.
+Children with primary immune deficiency have disorders where the immune system does not function properly, placing them at risk of recurrent infections and other immune problems.
+Many of these children will have multiple hospital admissions and will also be seen as outpatients.
 The service is involved in the care of immune deficient children from around New Zealand, in liaison with the child's local paediatrician.

 - Dr Shannon Brothers Paediatrician